alexandru/photostat/README.md

 Photostat
 =========

 For managing photos, like a hacker.
+It is already usable for me, but work is still in progress and I don't recommend it to people yet.

 Here's what this app currently does: